pwollinger/cronverter/README.md

 # Cronverter
-A translator from cron schedule to english.
+A translator of CRON time to english.

 It works beeing a terminal app or beein a package.

 ## Using the functions
-**cronverter()** => the main function, it expect to receive an string with the cron expression.
+**cronverter()** => the main function, it expect to receive an string with the CRON expression.
 It's the responsable for the translation.
 ```python:
 cronverter("15 8 * * *")
 #At 8:15 everyday